 Professor Barbara McPake

 Barbara’s research focuses on the application of economic theories and methods to the understanding of issues in health system strengthening in low and middle-income countries.
 Her work has focused on health financing, contracts within public health systems, health workforce, hospital reform and the health system issues of conflict affected states.
-Barbara is currently focused on the economic, demographic and epidemiological transitions undergone by middle income countries, and how health systems respond to questions of emerging infectious diseases exacerbated by economic transition, rising income and wealth inequalities, and epidemics of chronic disease.
+She is currently focused on the economic, demographic and epidemiological transitions undergone by middle income countries, and how health systems respond to questions of emerging infectious diseases exacerbated by economic transition, rising income and wealth inequalities, and epidemics of chronic disease.
+Barbara is exploring the issues for health systems of transition in the Asia-Pacific region.